ericgolftourney/StoreLocatorPlus/readme.txt

 * Bulk upload your locations via the CSV loader.
 * Location search tracking and reporting, find out what your visitors are looking for.
 * Popup email form.
+* Use your own themes and icons to customize how your map looks

 = Rate Us =